-18 This measurement of work intensity plays a central role within the Europe 2020 strategy (for an extensive overview of work intensity indicators: see Vandenbroucke and Corluy, forthcoming).
+17 This measurement of work intensity plays a central role within the Europe 2020 strategy (for an extensive overview of work intensity indicators: see Vandenbroucke and Corluy, forthcoming).

-19 Erik Schokkaert pointed out that it is questionable whether one can learn much from correlations between benefit generosity and post-transfer poverty indicators as such.
+18 Erik Schokkaert pointed out that it is questionable whether one can learn much from correlations between benefit generosity and post-transfer poverty indicators as such.
 In the extreme case that post-transfer poverty is zero in each Member State, correlations with post-transfer poverty are also zero; nevertheless one could not ascertain on this basis that benefits would not contribute to the elimination of poverty.

-20 At least, not to the extent that the income definitions used in minimum income schemes correspond to the income definitions used to measure poverty.
+19 At least, not to the extent that the income definitions used in minimum income schemes correspond to the income definitions used to measure poverty.
 Since more often than not income definitions used in minimum income schemes deviate from income concepts used for measuring poverty (different units of assessment, implicit equivalence scales, different sources of income taken into account, income disregards applied in means tests (but not in the measurement of poverty),...), some correlation may be found, even if minimum income benefit levels are below empirical poverty lines.

-considerably on the social assistance amounts people receive (Van Mechelen et al., 2011).
+In practice, however, non-take-up is substantial and varies between countries (e.g. Hernanz et al., 2004; Fuchs, 2009).
+In addition, as has been documented in this volume, conditionalities and sanctions, means tests and units of assessment differ cross-nationally and implicit equivalence scales vary strongly between countries.
+On top of this, measurement problems in relation to both benefit generosity and poverty further blur the picture.
+For one thing, in some countries (non-) discretionary top ups (such as for housing, heating, health etc.) may impact considerably on the social assistance amounts people receive (Van Mechelen et al., 2011).
 Furthermore, as is documented in Chapters 5 and 7 of this volume, some countries may have more (or less) generous categorical minimum income schemes for specific groups (such as immigrants, the disabled or the elderly) or they may restrict social assistance to specifically targeted groups.
-At the same time, discretionary benefit reductions, limits on the duration of social assistance, cross-national differences in housing costs and tenure status, as well as household composition, mean that indicators of benefit generosity on the basis of model family simulations may be more representative for one country than for another.
+At the same time, discretionary benefit reductions, limits on the duration of social assistance, crossnational differences in housing costs and tenure status, as well as household composition, mean that indicators of benefit generosity on the basis of model family simulations may be more representative for one country than for another.
 Last but not least, large-scale income surveys such as EU-SILC, are also prone to measurement errors (see Van Kerm, 2007; Verma and Betti, 2010).
-Consequently, only a weak negative correlation may be expected between the number of people below the poverty line (AROP) and benefit generosity, and a slightly stronger negative correlation between benefit generosity and the normalized poverty gap ratio (FGT1).21
+Consequently, only a weak negative correlation may be expected between the number of people below the poverty line (AROP) and benefit generosity, and a slightly stronger negative correlation between benefit generosity and the normalized poverty gap ratio (FGT1).